mainmatter/playbook/development-process/README.md

 #### Issues

-Well-prepared issues are a key element of an effective process.
+Well-prepared issues are a key element of an effective development process.
 They provide guidance for the project team's work, allow external parties not involved with the project directly to get an understanding of what is happening, and can serve as future reference to understand what was done in a project, and for which reasons.

 Good issues aim to: